16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 Qualify Your Leads as Part of Your Sales Strategy

 P-A-S stands for Problem-Agitate-Solution.
 In this sales strategy, your goal is to identify the prospect’s biggest problems and position your product as the best possible solution to them—if indeed that’s true.
-Here are the three stages of the PAS framework in action:
+The three stages of the PAS framework are:

 • Problem: Identify and clearly state the #1 problem your product solves for prospects.